danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

  <col>
  `KetaiSQLite` method returning all records in a database across all tables
  </row> </table>
- Now let’s take a look at the most important declarative `SQL` we’ll use in our database project.[][3]
+ Now let’s take a look at [the most important declarative `SQL`][3] we’ll use in our database project.
  <table> <row> <col>
 [`CREATE`][4]
  <col>